Skip to main content

 Undo Variable Tricks

-The next one is to stop reusing variables, in our case b initially holds the code to compile but once we don't need that any more we reuse it to contain the bytecode instructions.
+The first step is to stop using single letter variables, and to use more descriptive names instead.
+The next step is to stop reusing variables: for example, b initially holds the code to compile, but once we don’t need that any more we reuse it to hold the bytecode instructions.

 let c3 = (code) => {